EGI-Federation/fedcloud-documentation/source/aod.rst

-The `FutureGateway Science Gateway (FGSG) <http://www.catania-science-gateways.it/>`_ is a programmable interface of a RESTful API Server, compliant with CSGF APIs specifications, able to provide an easy acces to the PaaS layer by leveraging on recent Web technologies.
+The `FutureGateway Science Gateway (FGSG) <http://www.catania-science-gateways.it/>`_ is a programmable interface of a RESTful API Server, compliant with CSGF APIs specifications, able to provide an easy access to the PaaS layer by leveraging on recent Web technologies.

 * The FGSG incorporates several applications and offers these "as services" for the user.

-* The FGSG provides users with an intuitive web interface to execute dockerized applications on the cloud resources of the platform.
+* The FGSG provides users with an intuitive web interface to execute docker applications on the cloud resources of the platform.

   * The FGSG take cares of starting the job in one of the available resources